-Risk of Malaria clinical trial failure
+Risk of Malaria clinical trial ending uninformatively

 Clinical trials remain at the forefront in the battle against diseases, and malaria is no exception.
 However, a significant concern is the risk associated with these trials.
 Specifically, the risk of a trial failing to end informatively, which means it might not provide valuable insights for clinical, policy, or research decisions.
 The stakes are high for malaria, given that millions are affected worldwide and drug resistance continues to be a significant issue.